 The Algarve

 For those who want to combine remote work with a beach lifestyle, the Algarve region in southern Portugal is paradise.
-Towns like Lagos, Tavira, and Faro offer stunning beaches, excellent surf, and an increasingly robust coworking infrastructure.
+Towns like Lagos, Tavira, and Faro offer stunning beaches, excellent surf, and an increasingly strong coworking infrastructure.
 The pace of life is slower, the weather is warmer, and the cost of living is even lower than Lisbon.

 Madeira